catastropiyush/DiffCrysGen/README.md

 ## Quick Start
 For a simple walkthrough of generating materials and analyzing them, see the [DiffCrysGen Demo Notebook](./notebooks/DiffCrysGen-demo.ipynb).

+## Discovered Materials and Training Datasets

+The DFT-optimized crystal structures of final selected candidates as highlighted in the manuscript and the training datasets are available in this [Google Drive Folder](https://drive.google.com/drive/u/0/folders/12NP6U8Qu2mCQFrlrNSWvn7suxTvj658Z).

 ## License

 This project is licensed under the **MIT License**.